 It is sometimes worth keeping a diary of good and bad days so you can look back and be more objective about how many bad days your pet has actually had.
 Being well informed about your pet’s illness can also help you decide on an appropriate point that will trigger your decision to arrange euthanasia (eg when your pet stops eating for more than one day or can no longer exercise without struggling to breathe).

 Once the decision has been made, you will then have to consider where you would like it done and who you would like to be there.
 If your pet is happy at the surgery we can make an appointment for you, usually at the end of consultations (morning, afternoon or evening) which will allow plenty of time so you don’t feel rushed.

-You could choose to leave your dog in the car if he worries about visiting the vets or even arrange a home visit.
-We try to accommodate these whenever possible but this can be difficult if it falls on a weekend or during the night.
 Some people choose not to be with their pet at the very last stage as they are too upset.
 This is not a problem and in your absence a nurse will always be available to cuddle and reassure your pet for you.